Flutterwave/PHP-v3/README.md

 }
 ```

-## Mobile Money Payments
+### Mobile Money Payments

-The following implementation shows how to initiate a mobile money payment
+The following implementation shows how to initiate a mobile money payment.
 Use the Playground Directory to view Responses and samples of use.
 ```php
 require("Flutterwave-Rave-PHP-SDK/library/MobileMoney.php");
 use Flutterwave\MobileMoney;